Giorgos Giakoumakis

-Georgios Giakoumakis (Γιώργος Γιακουμάκης; born 9 December 1994) is a Greek professional footballer who plays as a striker for Super League Greece club PAOK, on loan from Liga MX club Cruz Azul, and the Greece national team.
+Giorgos Giakoumakis (Γιώργος Γιακουμάκης; born 9 December 1994) is a Greek professional footballer who plays as a striker for UAE Pro League club Al Ain, and the Greece national team.

 Club career

 Early career

 Giakoumakis was born and grew up in Heraklion, Crete, where he started his career in local teams.
 He began his professional career Atsalenios in his hometown, Heraklion.
 In 2012, he signed for Platanias, in Chania and he debuted for the club in a 3–2 win against Skoda Xanthi, coming in as a substitute in the 78th minute.

 In January 2014 he signed for Episkopi in Rethymno on loan until the end of the season and he made a total of 11 appearances and scoring two goals.
-He returned to Platanias, starting playing more often in the 2014–15 season and on 26 April 2015, he scored his first Superleague goal, in a 2–0 home win Panetolikos.
+He returned to Platanias, starting playing more often in the 2014–15 season and on 26 April 2015, he scored his first Super League goal, in a 2–0 home win Panetolikos.